Nissan Patrol: 260 (1986–1993)

-Fourth generation (Y60; 1987)
+Fourth generation (Y60; 1989)

 The Y60 was radically different mechanically from its predecessors, as it was the first Patrol with coil-spring suspension, increasing comfort and improving rough-ground handling.
 All Y60 Patrols had a three-link live axle suspension set-up at the front, with all wagons (SWB, LWB, and SWB LW) adopting a five-link set-up at the rear.
 The utility model was available with both a leaf-spring rear axle, and from 1994 onwards, a choice of the same coil-spring rear axle as the wagons.
 Sway bars were included on both front and rear coil-spring live axles.
 Power steering was standard.
 Some wagon models had front and rear disc brakes, while the utility retained rear drum brakes.
 The introduction of a synchromesh on reverse gear was another improvement.

-The alternative model codes of GR and GQ were applied to left- and right-hand drive models, respectively.
+The alternative model codes of GR and GQ were applied to right-hand and left-hand drive models, respectively.

-Most models had a rear limited slip differential and some variants had a vacuum or electric solenoid-operated manual rear differential lock.
+Most models had a rear limited-slip differential and some variants had a vacuum or electric solenoid-operated manual rear differential lock.
 A rear sway bar release mechanism appeared on some models.
 Some Y60s had a power take-off-driven front-mounted winch, with an in-cab control lever to the right of the gearstick.

 The Patrol was also branded as Safari in Japan, depending on which Japanese dealership was offering it – Safari at Nissan Prince Shop and Patrol at Nissan Bluebird Shop.
 The Safari was available with an optional 24V electrical system, instead of the standard 12V.
 This was the first series that placed the exterior dimensions in the higher tax bracket for the wider exterior measurement as defined in Japanese Government dimension regulations and the larger engines added a higher road tax obligation for Japanese owners.

 The TD42 and TB42 were available with either a five-speed manual or a four-speed automatic gearbox.
 The RD28T and the RB30 offered only a five-speed manual.